vonalven/airbnb_ada_project/README.md

 |
 +---html_files
 |
 | Airbnb_world_map.html 					   				> Produced world map showing the cities from the data set in the globe.
-| *citiyname* _sankey_plot_threshol=0.01.html     > Produced sankey plot showing features importance for each success metric for the specified city
+| CITYNAME_sankey_plot_threshol=0.01.html    				> Produced sankey plot showing features importance for each success metric for the specified city
-| coumpound_importance_clusters_ *type of plot* .html > Plots showing features importance for the compound metrics.
+| coumpound_importance_clusters_ TYPEOFPLOT .html			> Plots showing features importance for the compound metrics.
 The types of plots are polar plot or bubble plot.
+|
-| review_per_month_importance_clusters_ *type of plot* .html  > Plots showing features importance for the review_per_month metrics.
+| review_per_month_importance_clusters_TYPEOFPLOT .html 	> Plots showing features importance for the review_per_month metrics.
 The types of plots are polar plot or bubble plot.
+|
-| review_score_rating_importance_clusters_ *type of plot*.html  > Plots showing features importance for the review_score_ratings metrics.
+| review_score_rating_importance_clusters_TYPEOFPLOT.html 	> Plots showing features importance for the review_score_ratings metrics.
 The types of plots are polar plot or bubble plot.
+|
-| multi_target_rating_importance_clusters_ *type of plot*.html  > Plots showing features importance for the all three metrics simultaneously (multi-target analysis).
+| multi_target_rating_importance_clusters_TYPEOFPLOT.html   	> Plots showing features importance for the all three metrics simultaneously (multi-target analysis).
 The types of plots are polar plot or bubble plot.
+|
 | compound_importances_ranking_similarity_interactive.html 		> Heatmap showing city clusters based on similarity in terms of features importance for the compound metric.
+|
 | review_per_month_importances_ranking_similarity_interactive.html > Heatmap showing city clusters based on similarity in terms of features importance for the review_per_month metric.
+|
 | review_score_rating_importances_ranking_similarity_interactive.html > Heatmap showing city clusters based on similarity in terms of features importance for the review_score_rating metric.
+|
 | multi_target_rating_importances_ranking_similarity_interactive.html > Heatmap showing city clusters based on similarity in terms of features importance for all three metrics simultaneously (multi-target analysis).
 |
 +---jpg_files
 |
 | Contains all the produced results in JPEG format
 |
++---jpg_files
+|
+| A COMPLETER
+|
++---src
+|
+| cleaning_utility.py				>  Class defining tools to clean the airbnb data set
+|
+| comment_analysis.py			> Contains all the functions necessary to perform comment analysis of the airbnb reviews
+|
+| feature_tools.py				> Class defining tools allowing to run ML analysis on the features contained in a data set and to generate some graphic outputs
+|
+| hidden_print.py				> Class to hide the print of some code sections
+|
+| main_functions.py				> Contains the functions called in the main for the whole analysis
+|
+| prepare_clean_data.py			> Contains all the functions necessary to clean the datasets
+|
+| stations.py					> Contains the function to use the public transport dataset to get their localization and compute distances from stations to listing
+|
+| stations_distance_utilities.py		> Contains functions to calculate distances from stations to listing

 ```